orientechnologies/orientdb-docs/Multi-Tenant.md

 ## Specific clusters per tenant

 With this solution, each tenant is stored in one or more clusters of the same database.
 For example, the class `Product` could have the following clusters: `Product_ClientA`, `Product_ClientB`, `Product_ClientC`.
 In this way a query against a specific cluster will be used to retrieve data from one tenant only.
-Example: `select * from cluster:Product_ClientC where date >= '2016-01-01' order by date desc`.
+Example to retrieve all the products of 2016, ordered by the most recent, only for the tenant "ClientC": `select * from cluster:Product_ClientC where date >= '2016-01-01' order by date desc`.

 Instead, a query against the class `Product` will return a cross-tenant result.
-Example: `select * from Product where date >= '2016-01-01' order by date desc`
+Example: `select * from Product where date >= '2016-01-01' order by date desc`.

 Pros:
 - Easy to create reports and analytics cross tenant, because it's just one database